AdrienRE/iptablogs/README.md

 # iptablogs
-This is a program written in Python as a student project.
+This is a short program written in Python as a student project.
 Its goal is to make it easier to filter and sort iptables logs contents on the filter table.

 # Disclaimer
 It's released under the GNU v3 licence.
 As stated in the licence file, this program is not covered by any warranty and I shall not be held responsible for any problem that may arise from its use.